World Book Day

 EHS Celebrate World Book Day

 Later in the week, we officially celebrated World Book Day with a staff and student costume competition and there were some impressive entries.
-Highlights included characters such as the Inspector from ‘An Inspector Calls’, Cinderella’s slipper and the whole cast of ‘A Christmas Carol’.
-Staff equally jumped into character with Ms Ward as Narnia’s The White Witch winning first place.
-Students also heard ‘A Story in a Day’ across all of their lessons and enjoyed ‘The Invention of Peanut Butter’ by Matt Haig.
+Highlights included characters such as the Whomping Willow from “Harry Potter”, Miss Havisham from ‘Great Expectations” and lots of students opting for their take on “Wicked” and “Wizard of Oz”.
+Staff equally jumped into character with the office team dressing up as Mary Poppins with a troupe of chimney sweeps.

 Students, inspired by the week’s events, can follow up by entering the Greenwich 500 Word Competition and by using our recommended reading lists from staff and students.
 The passion and excitement seen around Eltham Hill School for books and reading this week has been fantastic to see.